 How long does it take to set up a virtual conference?

 The answer depends on the complexity of the event.
 A simple, single-room environment with links to webinar presentations and downloadable resources can be set up in a week.
-Event organizers that want a full-scale online trade show with multiple locations such as a welcome lobby, exhibit hall with booths, theater, networking lounge, resource center, etc. typically take four weeks or more to set up.
+Event organizers that want a full-scale online trade show with multiple locations such as a welcome lobby, exhibit hall with booths, theater, networking lounge, resource center, etc. typically take six weeks or more to set up.
 If your virtual event includes external booth sponsors, they will need time to gather their digital assets internally (documents, video’s, links to webpages) to include in their virtual booth.
 Canceling altogether is better than rushing a poorly thought out virtual conference experience for your attendees and sponsors.